 Here at Fulcrum, our culture is based on four “Core Values”.
 Whether you are a client, business partner, or simply a visitor, these Values will be demonstrated throughout every situation.
 They are the key to our success and we will continue to exemplify them to our fullest.

 The past 28 years have seen a tremendously positive change in how we do business as an industry.
-Fulcrum is looking forward to continue leading the way in the coming years!
+Fulcrum is looking forward to continuing leading the way in the coming years!

 Fulcrum was founded in 1989 by Jeff Luter and Matthew Ladd.
 Back then, our primary focus was providing consulting services to local and regional banks and governmental agencies.